Sports News Roundup: Olympics-Ice hockey-No plans to remove China team from Winter Games - IIHF; Soccer-Blatter, Platini charged with fraud by Swiss authorities and more | Sports-Games

 World number one Novak Djokovic had to work hard for a three-set victory over Hungarian Marton Fucsovics at the Paris Masters on Tuesday in his first match since losing the U.S. Open final in September.
 Djokovic, who is tied with Roger Federer and Rafael Nadal on 20 major titles, came up short in his bid for a calendar Grand Slam at the U.S. Open, losing in straight sets to Russian Daniil Medvedev nL1N2QE0HP at Flushing Meadows.

-Atlanta slugger Jorge Soler was named World Series MVP after he crushed a three-run home run in Game Six on Tuesday that sparked an offensive explosion that fueled a 7-0 win for the visitors.
-Soler 446-foot shot in the third inning off Astros starter Luis Garcia was the Cuban right fielder's third go-ahead home run of the seven-game series, which was won by the Braves 4-2 to snap a 26-year championship drought.
+Atlanta slugger Jorge Soler became the second Cuban to be named Most Valuable Player of the World Series on Tuesday after his monstrous three-run home run in Game Six helped fuel the Braves' 7-0 win over the Houston Astros.
+Soler's 446-foot blast in the third inning off Astros starter Luis Garcia was the right fielder's third home run of the seven-game series, which the Braves won 4-2 to snap a 26-year championship drought.

+NBA roundup: Chris Paul No. 3 in all-time assists after Suns' win

+Chris Paul posted a double-double and reached a career milestone as the host Phoenix Suns defeated the New Orleans Pelicans 112-100 on Tuesday night.
+Paul scored 12 of his 14 points in the fourth quarter and finished with 18 assists while passing Mark Jackson and former Sun Steve Nash to move into third place in the NBA's all-time assist list.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)